JeanBilheux/PyQtGui101/README.md

 # PyQtGui101
 Everything to get up to speed about developping a PyQt application

-The wiki page of this repo will take you on a journey to the wonderful of pyqt developing.
-We will implement an application that will load a TIFF file and display it into a matplotlib plot.
+The [wiki page](https://github.com/JeanBilheux/PyQtGui101/wiki) will take you on a journey to the wonderful world of **pyqt development**.

+Our goal is to develop a simple application that load a TIFF file and display its image inside matplolib plot